-Non-Executive Director, Interim Chairman, Member Remuneration and Nomination Committee, Member Audit and Governance Committee
+Non-Executive Director, Chairman of The Board, Member Remuneration and Nomination Committee, Member Audit and Governance Committee

 Mr. Hernandez is a highly regarded Silicon Valley technology executive with over 40 years of operating and board member experience.
 His professional resume includes key roles with some of Silicon Valley’s largest and most successful technology companies including National Semiconductor (acquired by Texas Instruments in 2012, (US$76.7B market cap), Cypress Semiconductor ($US4.4B market cap) and ON Semiconductor (NASDAQ: ON) (US$5.8B market cap).